Remember the infamous Brady Bunch? The hit series revolved around the trials and tribulations of two parents moving in, who had children of their own.

 Your child may seem too young to grasp the reality of moving in with a significant other, but you should keep communication open and transparent with your son or daughter.

 Children are incredibly intuitive and tend to pick up on a lot more than we initially realize.
-Rather than keep them in the dark, be sure to sit them down and prepare them for the changes that come along with making a move.
+Rather than keep them in the dark, be sure to sit them down and prepare them for the changes that accompany making a move.

 Sit Down with Your Partner